Club information package

 The Premier league is being built with a shared revenue backbone, following examples such as the NLL and NHL.
 As an early adopter to the League, you are gaining first right of refusal to gain access to this program**.
 In the event a club does not wish to continue in the league the following season, their spot will go to a closed bid.

-**Club’s must meet their contract obligations in order to retain first right of refusal.
+**Club’s must meet their contractual obligations and code of conduct in order to retain first right of refusal.

 Clubs are entitled to 25% (split between each team) of shared revenue streams, which include but are not limited to*: